NBS Television (Uganda)

-NBS (Next Broadcasting Services) is Uganda's leading television station owned by Kin Kariisa’s Next Media.
+NBS Television (also known as NBS TV) is Uganda's leading television station owned by Kin Kariisa’s Next Media.
 Official broadcasts began on Monday, June 16, 2008, and the station is now headquartered at the purpose‑built Next Media Park on Naguru Summit View Road, Kampala.

 History

 NBS received its license and commenced official broadcasting on Monday, June 16, 2008.
 It initially operated from UAP Building, Plot 1, Kimathi Avenue in Kampala, specifically in a 2-bedroom apartment, before moving to Media Plaza in Lower Kololo with a single transmitter.
 It then moved to the former WBS TV site - now Next Media Park - in 2020.
 Under Kin Kariisa’s leadership, full ownership was secured by 2014.
 In 2017, NBS became the flagship of the Next Media Group, along with brands such as Sanyuka TV, Salam TV, Next Radio, Nile Post, Next Com, etc.

-Programming and Coverage
+Programming and coverage

 NBS brands itself “Uganda’s Political Command Centre” and is best known for news and current affairs.
 Flagship programmes include: